-If you are eligible, the group you will be allocated to, will be decided by chance (like tossing a coin), the chance that you are allocated to the early or late surgery group will be 50% or 1 in 2.
-You will be told as soon as possible which group you have been allocated to:
+If your child, with your agreement, chooses to take part in the randomised-controlled trial, you will be asked if you are willing to travel to another hospital(s) for treatment and which one(s).
+This is because capacity for treating pectus and surgery is limited across England, so you might also prefer to see a team at another hospital to be included in the trial sooner.
+You will also be asked if there is a preference for the type of surgery for your child to have (Nuss or Ravitch).
+The treatment group they will be allocated to, will be decided by chance (like tossing a coin), the chance that they are allocated to the early or late surgery group will be 50% or 1 in 2.
+You will be told as soon as possible which group they have been allocated to: